ZannisLemos/E-Food-Assessment/Brief explanation of the assessment.md

 STEP 4:

 After the download is complete, please open the exe file and click install.

+STEP 5:

-That's it :)
+Please open the attached file "Zannis Lemos E-Food Assessment.twbx" That's it :)

 3) I Have also made some comments and changes regarding the mini assessment (please refer to: Part 2 - Mini Assessment)